bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/services.rst

 ^^^^^^^^^^^^^

-You can use the **Search Engine** view to display information about your running Elastic Search instance.
+You can use the **Search Engine** view to display information about your running Search Engine instance.
 The information panel shows some configurations and allows you to directly get to the :ref:`engine-cockpit-system-configuration` page by clicking on the :guilabel:`cog` button.
 To run queries against your Search Engine, click on the